sufeilover/VPCL/README.md

 ---

-## 14. License and Usage
+## 13. License and Usage

+Please refer to the `LICENSE` file for the terms of use.

-This repository and the provided modified files are released for educational and non-commercial research purposes only.
+This repository is intended for educational and academic research use.
+Users must also comply with the license terms of:

-The files may be used for:
+- `projectd-core`;

-- academic study;
+- Assetto Corsa;
-- non-commercial research;
+- ACTI;
-- reproduction of the associated experiments;
-- educational demonstrations.
+- unbound;

-Commercial use, redistribution for profit, or integration into commercial simulation products is not permitted without explicit permission from the author.

-Please also follow the license terms of the original `projectd-core` project and any third-party plugins, libraries, vehicle files, track files, and Assetto Corsa resources used with this platform.
+- any third-party plugins, libraries, vehicle files, track files, or game resources used with this platform.

 Third-party assets and plugins remain the property of their respective owners and are not redistributed as part of this repository.